Sandz-Studio/she_codes_news/README.md

-# Sandra Lopez - She Codes News Project
+# Sandra Lopez - She Codes News

 ## About This Project
 This is a News story webiste created using Django as a project for the She Codes Plus Program.